Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power spectrum distribution: Introduction

 Given the precision with which we aim to measure the cosmological parameters with \Euclid, we need to understand and control in detail the likelihood modelling and test whether it can significantly bias our cosmological analyses.
 Indeed, cosmological constraints derived from likelihood analysis generally rely on the assumption that the measurements are distributed according to a Gaussian.
 As a result, if the Gaussian assumption is not justified, it might affect the derived cosmological parameters.
-This is the aim of the present paper and its companion Gouyou Beauchamps et al. (in prep., hereafter cited as GB-2025).
-In the former, we particularly focus on the Fourier version of 2-point statistics, the power spectrum, to develop an analytical framework to understand how the non-Gaussianity of the 2-point statistics distribution is linked to the non-Gaussianity of the field itself and what are the settings of the likelihood to which it is the most sensitive.
-In particular, we look at how the skewness and kurtosis of the distribution of the matter power spectrum changes with respect to (i) cosmological effects such as the cosmological model, the redshift and the presence or absence of redshift space distorsions (RSD), (ii) the settings of the power spectrum estimator such as the presence of aliasing and the Fourier mode binning, and (iii) effects originating from specific features of the survey such as the sample density and the survey footprint.
+This is the aim of the present paper and its companion, Gouyou Beauchamps et al. (in prep., hereafter cited as GB-2025).
+In this work, we focus particularly on the Fourier version of two-point statistics, the power spectrum, to develop an analytical framework to understand how the non-Gaussianity of the two-point statistics distribution is linked to the non-Gaussianity of the field itself and what are the settings of the likelihood to which it is the most sensitive.
+In particular, we look at how the skewness and kurtosis of the distribution of the matter power spectrum changes with respect to (i) cosmological effects such as the cosmological model, the redshift, and the presence or absence of redshift space distortions (RSD); (ii) the settings of the power spectrum estimator, such as the presence of aliasing and the Fourier mode binning; and (iii) the effects originating from specific features of the survey, such as the sample density and the survey footprint.
 Our companion paper, GB-2025, specifically focuses on the impact of wrongly assuming a Gaussian likelihood on \Euclid cosmological constraints.

-To achieve all this, we extensively rely on the \covmos~method \citep{baratta_19, baratta_22} to produce very large sets of approximate simulations of non-Gaussian fields, allowing us to precisely explore the distribution of the power spectrum.
-It has been shown in \citet{baratta_22} that \covmos~is a reliable tool to model the covariance of 2-point statistics, and we show in this paper that it is also the case for the study of their full distribution.
+To achieve all of this, we extensively rely on the \covmos~method \citep{baratta_19, baratta_22} in order to produce very large sets of approximate simulations of non-Gaussian fields, which allow us to precisely explore the distribution of the power spectrum.
+It has been shown in \citet{baratta_22} that \covmos~is a reliable tool to model the covariance of two-point statistics, and we show in this paper that it is also the case for the study of their full distribution.